THE CEMENT MIXER 'MURDER'

 Lee had no history of drug abuse or addiction so the comment was strange, thought Les.
 After a bit of probing, Lee confided that he actually needed £23,000.

-Les reassured his son it would be all right and went about arranging for him to see an accountant, who suggested the best way forward was an Individual Financial Arrangement (IVA).
+Les reassured his son it would be all right and went about arranging for him to see an accountant, who suggested the best way forward was an Individual Voluntary Arrangement (IVA).

 This would allow Lee to write off his debt, all for the cost of £7000 in professional fees, which his father offered to pay.
 The IVA was drawn up but Lee died weeks later without signing it.